Chestnut Hill College

-Chestnut Hill College is a private Catholic college in the Chestnut Hill section of Philadelphia, Pennsylvania.
+Chestnut Hill College is a private Catholic college in the Chestnut Hill section of Philadelphia, Pennsylvania, United States.
 The college was founded in 1924 as a women's college by the Sisters of St. Joseph.
 It was originally named Mount Saint Joseph College.

 In 1980, the college established a coeducational graduate education program and started to admit male students to its undergraduate programs in 2003.
 As of 2012, a total of 2,318 students were enrolled in Chestnut Hill College's three constituent schools, with fewer than 900 as undergraduates.

 History

 Located at the northwestern edge of Philadelphia, on 45 acre, overlooking the Wissahickon Creek, Chestnut Hill College opened in 1924 as a Catholic, four-year, liberal arts college for women.
 Founded as Mount Saint Joseph College by the Sisters of St. Joseph, the college was renamed in 1938 as Chestnut Hill College.
 In the 1960s, the high school section moved to Flourtown, about 1 mi away, and retains the original name Mount Saint Joseph.

 Throughout its history, the college has aimed to offer a liberal arts education that provides students with a broad background in the humanities, social sciences and natural sciences, to prepare students for life's challenges by helping them to grow intellectually, spiritually, emotionally, and socially.

 The curriculum has been modified over time.
 The college originally awarded only the Bachelor of Arts and Bachelor of Science degrees to young women of traditional college age.
 In 1972, a continuing education department, now called the School of Continuing Studies, was established to extend opportunities for undergraduate study to mature women and men.
 Many classes are conducted on evenings and weekends to accommodate the schedules of older students.
-The coeducational School of Graduate Studies was established in 1980 to offer Master's degrees; in 1997, it added a doctoral program.
+The coeducational school of graduate studies was established in 1980 to offer master's degrees; in 1997, it added a doctoral program.

 Academic changes also included expanding beyond the physical limits of the campus.
 As a member of the Southeastern Pennsylvania Consortium for Higher Education (SEPCHE), Chestnut Hill pursues a collaborative approach to higher education with seven other local institutions.
 Through membership in the Association of Colleges of Sisters of St. Joseph (ACSSJ), Chestnut Hill offers its students opportunities to enrich their educational experiences by studying at seven other colleges in the United States.
 Study-abroad programs also are available.

 In November 2001, Chestnut Hill College announced plans to admit men to the traditional-age, full-time undergraduate program in fall 2003.
 With the enrollment of male students, the 78-year-old College for Women became the School of Undergraduate Studies.

 Enrollment increased dramatically after the undergraduate college became coeducational, increasing 80% by fall 2005, and total enrollment numbered well over 2,000 in the 2010s.